jai-singhal/jai-singhal/README.md

 - ✍️ Author and Mainatiner at **[DjangoPY](https://djangopy.org)**.

-- ⚡ Fun fact: **I love Object oriented programming paradigm, automating boring stuffs with Python and dogs** 🐕 **and I love to play flute**.
+- ⚡ Fun fact: **I love Object oriented programming paradigm, automating boring stuffs with Python and I love to play flute**.

 - 🎧 I like **1422 songs accross 101 albums**.
 I have **144 playlists of awesome music.**